simondlevy/MulticopterSim/README.md

 [Hackflight](https://github.com/simondlevy/Hackflight) software.
 So to get started, you should do the following:

-1. Clone the master branch of this repostitory (MulticopterSim) into your
+1. Clone the master branch of this repository (MulticopterSim) into your
 <b>Documents/Unreal Projects</b> folder, first creating that folder if it
 doesn't exist.